 I published an arcticle recently based on an arcticle written by a company that I highly respect based on their writing/ teaching abilities.
-It is called how much does a retaining wall cost.
+The article is called How much does a retaining wall cost?.
 In it I used a modified version of River Pools & Spa's arcticle that talks about buying a car.
 (This is a great time if you haven't already, to link to this arcticle and read that section).

 Now that you have read and understand the buying thought process that we as Americans go through, I am going to apply the same principles to a patio.
 When a patio is priced out we begin with the very simple question: is it one level, or multi-leveled?
 The pictures below illustrate the difference between the two.

 So let's take a closer look at the pictures.